ktgiahieu/Tiki-Recommender-System/README.md

 #### Project Goal
 Recommender systems are widely used in product recommendations such as recommendations of music, movies, books, news, research articles, restaurants, etc.
-The goal of this project is to create both content-based and collaborative-filtering-based recommender systems to help solve this problem.
+The goal of this project is to create both content-based and collaborative filtering recommender systems to help solve this problem.
 Customers should be provided suggestions based on their likes and needs in order to create a better shopping environment that boosts sales and increases their time spent on a website.

 #### [Data Scraping](TikiScraper.ipynb)

-Since TIKI does not granted permission to its OpenAPI (except for sellers and co-operator), I have to scrape all the most relevant data on the web page [tiki.vn](https://tiki.vn).
+Since TIKI does not grant permission to access its OpenAPI for non-sellers, I have to scrape all the most relevant data from the web page [tiki.vn](https://tiki.vn).

 #### [Data Cleaning](TikiDataCleaning.ipynb)
 The data consists of many unrelevant information and NaNs.
 Therefore, I have drop multiple columns and only keep useful features.